Protesters picketed the IOC board meeting in Lausanne, Switzerland, on March 25.

 He said the method "works," adding, there been no "security incidents."

-The IOC sanctioned Russia and Belarus after Russia launched its full-scale invasion of Ukraine in February 2022.
-The executive board on March 28 reiterated its condemnation of the invasion.
+The IOC sanctioned Russia and Belarus after Russia launched its full-scale invasion of Ukraine in February 2022, and the executive board on March 28 reiterated its condemnation of the invasion.

-Bach's support for allowing athletes from Russia and Belarus to have a chance to qualify for the Paris 2024 Olympics has faced opposition, particularly from Ukraine, which has threatened to boycott the Paris Olympics should Russian and Belarusians be allowed to compete, even as neutrals.
+Bach's support for allowing athletes from Russia and Belarus to compete as neutrals and thereby have a chance to qualify for the Paris 2024 Olympics has faced opposition, particularly from Ukraine, which has threatened to boycott the Paris Olympics should Russian and Belarusians be allowed to compete, even as neutrals.

 More than 300 fencers on March 28 wrote to Bach to ask the IOC to reconsider allowing them back, calling it a "catastrophic error" should Russia and Belarus return.